pedromuraki/songkick-js/README.md

 All methods makes an AJAX request to the Songkick API and returns a promise with a JSON object containing the data received.

-Example using the `getUpcomingEvents` method:
+Example calling the `getUpcomingEvents` method:

 ```js
 songkick.getUpcomingEvents({